Propo41/bookify/README.md

 </p>

-Bookify enhances productivity by minimizing the time spent finding and securing meeting rooms, ensuring a smooth workflow for teams and managers alike.
+Bookify enhances productivity by minimizing the time spent finding and securing meeting rooms in google calender, ensuring a smooth workflow for teams and managers alike.

 ### Key Features: